-This technology is widely used in ophthalmology for retinal imaging, helping in the diagnosis and management of diseases like glaucoma and macular degeneration.
+This technology widely is used ophthalmology for retinal imaging, helping in the diagnosis and management of diseases like glaucoma and macular degeneration.
 It is also used in other fields for imaging various tissues and structures [42].
 FD-OCT leverages the principles of spectral interferometry, where light from the reference and sample arms is spectrally separated, detected, and then converted into depth information using the Fourier transformation [45-47].